-Awards are limited to 2013 Competitive Award recipients.
-Please note that the Criminal Justice Coordinating Council has not approved individual allocation amounts for this solicitation.
+Awards are limited to 2014 Continuation Award recipients.
+Please note that the Criminal Justice Coordinating Council has approved individual allocation amounts for this solicitation (see Appendix C).
 Any award made pursuant to this solicitation is dependent upon the receipt and availability of federal grant awards and any requirements/conditions attached thereto.